michaelwade/ModularTradeSystem/README.md

 - **EnvChecker**

 	It's responsible for checking the runtime environment before trading.
 Only allow trading when the environment is ok.

+# Next Features

+- **ExitManager**

+	This module is going to manage all exit operations like setting StopLoss or TakeProfit and so on.

 # Disclaimer